Allthenticate/yourpasskeyisweak/chrome/README.md

 # Automated Chrome Phishing Tool

-This tool is meant as a proof-of-concept only and is not intented to be a weaponized exploit.
+This tool is meant as a proof-of-concept only and is not intended to be a weaponized exploit.
 However, this PoC should make it clear that it would not be hard to scale and weaponize such an attack.
 We have outlined the next steps required below.

 ## Novel insight
 Historic phishing attacks would simply target phishing the credentials and storing them to be used at a later time.
-This attack actively emulates keyboard presses into a Chrome instance directly in a high-fidelity way to ensure a success login to the browswer, which will then sync **ALL** of victims passwords and passkeys.
-While passkeys do require an additional PIN, the page that this is entered into, is itself a phishabl webpage that is also a part of this PoC.
+This attack actively emulates keyboard presses into a Chrome instance directly in a high-fidelity way to ensure a success login to the browser, which will then sync **ALL** of victims passwords and passkeys.
+While passkeys do require an additional PIN, the page that this is entered into, is itself a phishable webpage that is also a part of this PoC.

 ## Attack chain
 1. Launch this phisher